jnweiger/Schickard/doc/en/Adjustment_and_Maintenance.md

 have some friction, as there are no springs to hold them in position.

 After assembly, if you find that some knobs turn harder than others or make unusual noise, you may re-apply some wax.
-It may be needed to open the neper drum box and the memory unit to access the interior, for the adder unit, the tip of a small knive (carrying some wax) should help to reach all parts.
+It may be needed to open the napier unit and the memory unit to access the interior, for the adder unit, the tip of a small knive (carrying some wax) should help to reach all parts.
 There should be no grinding or creaking noise from the machine.
 Only the clicking of the springs when a digit snaps into position.